Abd-ulRahman/OutlookToExcelMacro/README.md

 	    Set olkSub = Nothing
 	End Sub

-# runtime error 430 in this macro happens when found an unexpected empty cell like recalled email.
+# runtime error 430 in this macro happens when found an unexpected empty Row like recalled email.
 # This Outlook Macro - Export Messages to Excel By Inserting File Path and name and by determine Which inbox and its sub to export.
 https://docs.microsoft.com/en-us/office/vba/api/outlook.mailitem#properties